4/29/2025

 President and Chief Executive Officer

-year?
 Great question, Mike.
 We are very excited with the news and with Pasadena starting up.
 Only six products.
 We have shared in the past that we're planning to produce more than 60 products in Pasadena.
 So we are in the process of qualifying one by one.
-And this is going to take a few months.
-So that's why we're saying the full contribution starting more in the second half of the year and of course, the full, full contribution from the plant in 2026.
+This is going to take a few months.
+So that's why we're saying the full contribution starting more in the second half of the year, and of course, a full, full contribution from the plant in 2026.
 And as we have talked in the past, we expect to fill up the plant pretty quick in a few quarters, right?
 Because we have a lot of the volumes already.
-But of course, we want to continue growing.
-And if we can keep some of that volume in the site for growth that is coming and keeping the other supply chain options that we have available, that will be even better for us.
+But of course, we want to continue growing And if we can keep some of that volume in the site for growth that is coming and keeping the other supply chain options that we have available, that will be even better for us.
 But we will see how the next few quarters develop.
-But as I said in my prepared remarks, especially at Cox's, we are growing strong double digits.
+But as I said in my prepared remarks, specialty acoxalates are growing strong double digits.
 And to give you the exact number, it's 19% growth in Q1.
 So very, very strong growth.
 So it's early days.
 And we still spend $4 million in Q1 in pre-operating expenses in Pasadena.
 That's why if you exclude that, we are above the $60 million EBITDA.
-But that's something of course that we will mitigate with the supply chain savings going forward in future quarters.
+But that's something, of course, that we will mitigate with the supply chain savings going forward in future quarters.

 speaker